Atlas-OS/docs/docs/getting-started/installation.md

 1. Go to the [Atlas downloads](https://atlasos.net/) page and download **AME Wizard** and the **Atlas Playbook**.
 2. Download network drivers from your device or motherboard manufacturer's website and save them in your folder. *(This is a precaution in case networking doesn't work during installation.)*
     - We recommend searching for the brand (e.g. Dell) followed by your device model number
-        - If you're having trouble, search for your device in [Device Manager](../assets/images/device-manager-nic.png) and download this driver using the internet from the original source
+        - If you're having trouble, search for your device in [Device Manager](../assets/images/device-manager-nic.png) and download this driver using the internet from the source
 3. Extract `Atlas [version].zip` into your folder
 4. Extract `AME Wizard Beta.exe` from the downloaded `AME Wizard Beta.zip` into your folder